The guitar like instruments of Portugal

 In Portugal, that music is called Fado, a form of folk music with expressive singing, usually accompanied by a pear shaped, mandolin styled instrument called the “Portuguese Guitar,” or Fado Guitar.
 Any visitor to Portugal will be encouraged to visit a local restaurant with a Fado show.

-On our recent trip to Lisbon and Porto, we did just that, but what really fascinated me were the other unique, local instruments, which I saw on display at the amazing Casa de Guitarra shop in Porto, which showcases local music.
+Lisbon and Porto, we did just that, but what really fascinated me were the other unique, local instruments, which I saw on display at the amazing Casa de Guitarra shop in Porto, which showcases local music.

 They look like guitars, and they play like them too, but have you ever seen a guitar like this?